 Your wedding day is one of the most important days of your life, and you no doubt want everything to be perfect.
 Choosing the right hairstyle is essential; an updo is an excellent option for even the most casual and laid-back celebrations.
 If you want to show off your natural hair texture, you can find a pretty updo that complements your curls.
 Or you could braid the hair in your chosen protective style and then style it into an updo.
 This is also the ideal moment to wear hair accessories, including beads or cuffs, which are symbolic and have been used by African women for centuries.
 Beads have been worn to distinguish social hierarchy and marital status.
 Adding them to your hair can be a way to honor traditions and your heritage.
 A pretty floral headpiece or bejeweled clip are also great alternatives.

 42. Elegant Long Hair Updo

 Long hair looks gorgeous when styled in an updo.
 Whether you want a simple and relaxed look, or something elegant and sophisticated, there is a style to suit every preference.
 An elegant updo will focus on the details and should be neat and polished.
-You can also benefit from choosing classic styles, which are timeless and will look great when worn in formal settings.
+You can also benefit from choosing timeless classic styles, which will look great when worn in formal settings.
 Long hair works well with hair accessories, and you can add your favorite to make the hairstyle more personal.

 43. Fine Short Hair Updo